Transports: Métro, Taxi, Trains and Planes

 [From Free tuk-tuk taxis take to the streets of Paris - The Connexion]

-53% of violent thefts in the Paris métro and public transit involve smart phones, including the ubiquitous iPhone.
-City officials even call it the “iPhone effect.”
+53% of violent thefts in Paris m and transit métro and transit thefts involve smart phones, including the ubiquitous iPhone.
+City officials even call it the "iPhone effect."

 This is easy to understand.
 My wife lost her iPhone on the Muni bus here in San Francisco.
-The thief scoped the phone users near the middle of the bus and as the doors opened, he grabbed her phone and ran out the door.
+The thief scoped the riders near the door and as the bus doors opened, he grabbed the phone and ran out the door.
 The doors closed and she barely knew what happened.
 I could see this easily happening in Paris.
-On the other hand, your odds aren’t so bad.
-If you’re standing at rush hour, you’re usually surrounded by ten other people staring at their little screens.
-Still, a word to the wise…
+On the other hand, your odds aren't so bad.
+If you're standing at rush hour, you're usually surrounded by ten other people staring at their little screens.
+Still, a word to the wise...

 Those French, so logical and practical, yet so infuriating to the American sensibility of freedom and waste.
 Ten years after the Hummer was introduced as the ultimate extension of small apartment masquerading as automobile, this seems like a sensible step, especially in cities where there are no mountains to climb or icy roads to navigate.
 Bulky, gas-guzzling sports utility vehicles (SUVs) could be banned from the chic but traffic-clogged streets of Paris within 18 months following a resolution passed by the city council.